meejah/magic-wormhole-protocols/dilated-file-transfer.md

 ## Discussion and Open Questions

-* file naming

-Sending a single file like `/home/meejah/Documents/Letter.docx` gets a filename like `Letter.docx` Sending a whole directory like `/home/meejah/Documents/` would result in a directory-offer with basedir `Documents` and some number of files (possibly with sub-paths).

-Discussion point: should the basedir simply be ".", and names relative to it?
-(That is, "Documents" is a possibly-sensitive local directory name).

-This does NOT offer a client the chance to select "this" and "that" from a Directory offer (however, see the "Protocol Expansion Exercises" section).

-Preliminary conclusion: centering around "the thing a human would select" (i.e. "a file" or "a directory") makes the most sense.

 * streaming data

 There is no "finished" message.
 Maybe there should be? (e.g. the receiving side sends back a hash of the file to confirm it received it properly?)